quxiaofeng/lps/lps.md

 </a>
 *Fig. 4 Diagram of the system framework.*

-To achieve these objectives, all parts of the system should be considered, as shown in Tabletable_factors.
+To achieve these objectives, all parts of the system should be considered, as shown in [Table I](#table_factors).

 The data flow speed of the system is defined by the slowest part.
 Hence, each part should be optimized to maximum speed.
 First, the synchronizing unit should generate accurate synchronizing pulses according to the movement of the hand to minimize the lag.
 Second, the sensor should be fast enough for real-time image capturing to minimize the data waiting time in the buffer.
 The driver of the sensor should generate driver signals at a proper speed and accurate timing to minimize the lag.
 Third, the speed of the A/D converter should be faster than the output of the pixels.
 A buffer could help cache the data while waiting for transfer through the interface.
 With this setting, the data flow speed is only dependent on the image sensor.